 Welcome to the Queen Elizabeth Hospital Liver patients Support Group.
 The group and website’s role is to offer help and support to patients diagnosed with liver disease, and especially where the diagnosis may result in the patient needing a liver transplant.
 It is intended primarily for the patients of the Queen Elizabeth Hospital Birmingham.
 Other liver patients or their carers not associated with the hospital may find information that will be of interest to them.
 Certain sections of this website will be designated mainly for the use of the Queen Elizabeth patients only.
 The group is run entirely on a voluntary basis.
-We are a registered charity and all finances that are raised or donated are used entirely for the liver patients at the hospital.
+We are a registered charity and all the money raised or donated is used entirely for the liver patients at the hospital.
 As the number of liver patients and transplants that are carried out each year is increasing, this makes our service even more invaluable to patients and their carers.
 The shortage of donors available puts an even bigger strain on the waiting times for a suitable liver to become available.
 The Queen Elizabeth liver unit has to date transplanted in excess of 4600 patients.

 Patients and visitors coming into the hospital, for a quick look at the services and facilities available at the hospital, please see PATIENT INFORMATION button on the right hand menu.

 Organ Donation Week 5th-11th September 2016.
 The liver Recipient Transplant Coordinators will be manning the stand on Wednesday 7th Sept in the Atrium of the new QE Hospital.
 Members from the Liver Support Group will also be in attendance, followed by a Thanksgiving service on Sunday by the Donor Family Network, see below.